snowplow-archive/snowplow.github.com/_posts/2015-08-12-snowplow-objective-c-tracker-0.4.0-released.md

 <!--more-->

 <h2><a name="tracker-performance">1.
-Tracker Performance</a></h2>
+Tracker performance</a></h2>

-This release brings a complete rework of how the Tracker sends events to address several issues and bugs.
+This release brings a complete rework of how the tracker sends events to address several issues and bugs.

-We have removed the event `pending` state to ensure the Tracker sends the event `at least once` rather than the event going into said pending state and then never being sent!
-Occuring if the application crashes mid-send.
-Bringing the Tracker in-line with a `pessimistic` event sending model rather than `optimistic`.
+We have removed the event `pending` state to ensure the tracker sends the event `at least once`.
+This change brings the tracker in-line with a `pessimistic` event sending model rather than `optimistic`.

-We now control the amount of Threads that can be used for sending events; this prevents the application from being impacted if the Tracker is suddenly sent large amounts of events.
-Sending will potentially be slower as a result but the Tracker will have a vastly reduced footprint.
+We now control the number of threads that can be used for sending events; this prevents the application from being impacted if the tracker is suddenly given large amounts of events to track; sending will take a longer time to complete but the tracker will have a vastly reduced footprint.

-To reduce the amount of concurrently sending requests and event duplication the Emitter now performs as a singleton:
+To simplify the event transmission logic, the Emitter now performs as a singleton:

-* Event is added via a `[tracker trackXXX]` call.
+* Each event is added via a `[tracker trackXXX]` call
-* A background Thread is created to add the event to the database:
+* A background thread is created to add the event to the database:
-  - If the emitter is not currently running this Thread is elected to orchestrate sending.
+  - If the emitter is not currently running, this thread is elected to orchestrate sending
 * The emitter will then pull a maximum range of events from the database:
-  - If the database is empty the Thread is released.
+  - If the database is empty the thread is released
-* All sending requests are added to an asynchronous concurrent sending queue.
+* All sending requests are added to an asynchronous concurrent sending queue
-* On completing all requests the results are processed:
+* On completing all requests, the results are processed:
-  - Successfully sent events are removed from the database.
+  - Successfully sent events are removed from the database
-  - If only failures occured the Thread is released.
+  - If all events failed to send, then the thread is released
-* Emitter attempts to get more events and start again, until the database is empty.
+* The Emitter attempts to get more events and start again, until the database is empty

-In this way we now do not need to have a `pending` state and we can still send all events in an asynchronous model.
+With the new algorithm, we no longer require a `pending` state and we can still send all events in an asynchronous mode.
 This reduces database thrashing in the case of loss of connectivity of the device (pending to non-pending constantly) as well as ensuring that all events will be sent at least once.
-We also control exactly how many requests are open at any one time rather than just throwing everything at the CPU at once.
+We can also control exactly how many requests are open at any one time.

 <h2><a name="emitter-callback">2.
-Emitter Callback</a></h2>
+Emitter callback</a></h2>

 This release also includes an emitter callback option.
 This includes a new protocol in the Emitter which will report the amount of successful and failed requests sent by the emitter.
-These functions will be called everytime the emitter finishes sending a batch of events, or failing to send a batch of events.
+These functions will be called everytime the emitter finishes sending a batch of events, or fails to send a batch of events.

 To set it up: